near/nearcore/tools/mock_node/README.md

 responding to the client's network requests by reading from a pre-generated chain history in storage.

+### Setup
+- ```bash
+  cargo build -p mock_node (--release)
+- If you are running a mock node for mainnet or testnet, or any performance sensitive jobs, please compile with --release.
+- If you are running a mock node for mainnet or testnet on a GCP node, you want to place the new client home dir on a SSD disk for optimal rocksdb performance.
+Note that the default booting disk of GCP notes are HDD, so you need to mount a new SSD disk on your node and put the mock node's home dir there.
+See https://cloud.google.com/compute/docs/disks/add-persistent-disk for how to attach and mount a new disk to an existing GCP node.

 ### Usage
 ```bash
 start_mock_node [FLAGS] [OPTIONS] <chain-history-home-dir> --mode <mode> [client-home-dir]